vlazed/smh2blender/README.md

 ## Gotchas

-- Starting from Blender 4.4, actions are slotted.
-This can be confusing when importing SMH animations, compared to earlier versions of Blender.
-Make sure to select `Legacy Slot` to see the SMH animation.
 - This addon works the best when a majority of the ragdoll's bones have physics objects.
 More physics objects improve the accuracy of the animation between Blender and SMH.
 See this [GMod addon](https://steamcommunity.com/sharedfiles/filedetails/?id=3315493382) for an example that adds more physics objects to a group of ragdolls.
   - This is mostly an issue when nonphysical bones (bones without a physics object) have a physical bone as its descendant (such as `bip_spine_3` and `bip_head`)
 - Blender's Euler angles are susceptible to gimbal locks.
 This affects imported SMH animations (most noticeable when animating with IK), and animations re-exported from Blender will not result in the original animation.